John E. Hales Jr.

-John Ernest Hales Jr. (June 11, 1942 – May 20, 2024) was an American meteorologist specializing in severe convective storms and tornadoes.
+John Ernest Hales Jr. (June 11, 1942 – May 20, 2024) was an American meteorologist who studied severe convective storms and tornadoes.

-Hales spent most of his nearly 50-year National Weather Service (NWS) career as a national lead severe storms forecaster at the Storm Prediction Center (SPC) in Norman, OK, formerly known as the National Severe Storms Forecast Center (NSSFC) in Kansas City, MO.

-Hales was an SPC forecaster for 36 years, beginning in 1975 until his retirement in 2011.
+Hales was a forecaster for large storms at the Storm Prediction Center (SPC) in Norman, Oklahoma, formerly known as the National Severe-Storms Forecast Center (NSSFC) in Kansas City, Missouri.
+He worked at the National Weather Service (NWS), and then served as an SPC forecaster from 1975 until his retirement in 2011.

 Life and career

-Hales was born in Long Beach, California in 1942, and spent his childhood in Claremont and Whittier, CA. He attended the University of Utah, earning B.S.
-(1965) and M.S.
-(1967) degrees in meteorology.
+Born in Long Beach, California, Hales spent his childhood in Claremont and Whittier.
+He attended the University of Utah, where he earned a bachelor's degree in 1965 and a master's in 1967, both in meteorology.

-Hales entered government service as a summer intern in the United States Weather Bureau (USWB) — formerly the National Weather Service (NWS) — student trainee program while still an undergraduate student.
-His first duty station was at the Bakersfield, CA airport office, where he took surface observations during the summer of 1962.
-In 1963, he served at the Los Angeles forecast office.
-While at the Los Angeles office, he participated in a local sea-breeze research project releasing pilot balloons (PIBALs) near Lake Elsinore in southern California to assess the vertical wind structure in the lower atmosphere.
+Hales's career started with the United States Weather Bureau (USWB) in the student trainee program while still an undergraduate.
+His first task was at the Bakersfield, California airport office, where he recorded surface observations during the summer of 1962.
+In 1963, he worked at the Los Angeles forecast office, where he participated in a local sea-breeze research project, which involved releasing pilot balloons (PIBALs) near Lake Elsinore, California to assess the vertical wind structure in the lower atmosphere.

-In 1967, at the conclusion of his graduate studies, he resumed his USWB career as a weather observer at the Seattle-Tacoma airport.
-Two years later, Hales was promoted to general forecaster at the Phoenix, AZ weather office, tasked with creating adaptive forecasts under the guidance of the Albuquerque, NM district forecast office.
+After completing graduate school in 1967, Hales resumed his career with the USWB as a weather observer at the Seattle-Tacoma airport.
+Two years later, he became a general forecaster at the Phoenix, Arizona weather office, where he was responsible for creating adaptive forecasts under the guidance of the Albuquerque, New Mexico district forecast office.
 In 1972, Phoenix became the state forecast office for Arizona as part of a major NWS field structure reorganization.
-At this time, Hales was promoted again to a lead forecaster at Phoenix, serving as shift leader for all forecast and warning activities in the state while on duty.
+At this time, Hales became a lead forecaster at Phoenix, working as a shift leader for all forecast and warning activities in the state while on duty.

-Due to his understanding of forecasting coupled with his seminal meteorological research focused on the U. S. southwest monsoon, Hales was promoted again in 1975 to be a national lead severe weather forecaster at the NSSFC in Kansas City, MO.
-He held this position for the next 36 years, providing numerous forecasts of severe thunderstorms and tornadoes across the U. S. He also continued his applied research efforts and offered guidance, aiding in the development of new severe weather products and services over several decades.
+His research on the U.S. Southwest Monsoon resulted in his appointment as a severe local storms lead forecaster in 1975 at the NSSFC in Kansas City, Missouri.
+He held this position for 36 years.

-SPC career
+Storm Prediction Center career

 Steve Corfidi (L), Jack Hales (C), and Bob Johns (R) during a shift briefing at NSSFC/SELS in 1984.

-Hales was an SPC lead forecaster for 36 years, from 1975 to 2011.
-During that period, he issued numerous notable forecasts and watches for many historic American tornadoes and severe thunderstorm events.
-These include: